-In 2011, the Ports of South Louisiana, New Orleans, Baton Rouge, and Plaquemines were ranked by tonnage, as the first, fifth, tenth, and fourteenth largest United States ports.
-When combined this port complex, outranks the fourth largest port in the world in tonnage, that of Rotterdam, Netherlands.
+Baton Rouge, and Plaquemines were ranked by tonnage, as the first, fifth, tenth, and fourteenth largest United States ports.
+When combined this port complex, outranks the This publication of the 2014 Mississippi River Hydrographic fourth largest port in the world in tonnage, that of Rotter-survey Book represents its 6 Edition in his format with prior dam.
+Netherlands